carmalou/service-worker-example/intro-to-service-worker.md

-# What is a service worker
+## What is a service worker

 A service worker is a little file that will allow you to cache files and other assets on a user's machine.
 How is this different from server-side caching?
 Because the assets are stored on a user's machine, rather than a server, there is no need to go across a network.
-This offers a lot of gains for your app's reliability in terms of reliability and speed.
+This offers a lot of gains for your app's reliability and speed.
 Since the app is being served from a cache, there's no need to go over the network which can take up a lot of time.
-Additionally, this is great for user's with spotty internet connections.

-# Why this will help your app
+## Why this will help your app

 Adding a service worker will not only help increase the speed of your app, it'll offer a reliability that your users haven't seen before.
 By removing the immediate need for internet access, we can help anyone with a spotty internet connection -- and really _everyone_ has a spotty internet connection.

-# Lifecycle
+## Lifecycle

 The service worker lifecycle looks a bit like this: